archive-for-processing/processing-forked-libraries/README.md

 This library tool gives you direct access to the 3D geometry and the textures of these files through processing's PShape class.

 ## Installation
+Download the zipped SeeneLib [here](https://github.com/BenVanCitters/SeeneLib---Processing-Library/raw/master/distribution/SeeneLib-1/download/SeeneLib-1.zip) and extract it into the 'libraries' folder where your processing sketches are saved.
+Once you have done that choose Sktch->Import Library…->SeeneLib and you're ready to get started!

 ## Seene for iOS